AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \todo{write -- PoS Bribe Attacks}

-Pure PoS blockchains are inherently insecure.
-This is the underlying reason why modern protocols still resort to external methods of security.
+*Pure* PoS blockchains are inherently insecure.
+This is the underlying reason why modern protocols still resort to external methods of security (as mentioned above).
 One particular weakness is to that of *bribes*.

 \bquote{PoS must fail in one of these ways, A or B: \newline
+\newline
 A) Once attackers have $>51\%$ of validator stake they can maintain the attack perpetually.
 They control who is added to the validator set.
 They can censor anything.
 They can use censorship to push through arbitrary soft-fork updates, including updates to change the consensus mechanism to PoW.
-Users who don't like the new rules are incentivized to sell to users who do like the new rules.}{Zack Hess; \href{https://github.com/zack-bitcoin/amoveo-docs/blob/master/other_blockchains/the_defence_of_pos.md}{The Defense of PoS}}
+Users who don't like the new rules are incentivized to sell to users who do like the new rules.\newline
+\newline
+B) Alternatively, if there is a way for the users to decide that the current validator set is majority attackers, and that they should be punished, this is a recovery mechanism.
+The attackers can use propaganda to abuse this recovery mechanism.
+If an attacker can convince the users that the current validator set are attackers, then the users will rob those honest validators of their stake.}{Zack Hess; \href{https://github.com/zack-bitcoin/amoveo-docs/blob/master/other_blockchains/the_defence_of_pos.md}{The Defense of PoS}}

 NOTES: